Composed by Hoagy Carmichael; arranged by Bill Finegan and Glenn Miller.

 The brief transition on piano is played by Chummy MacGregor, Miller’s closest associate in the band.
 The warm tenor saxophone solo is by Tex Beneke, who excelled at this sort of improvisation on ballads.
 (Above right: Miller, ashen and gaunt after leaving the hospital prematurely, poses with fellow bandleaders who led his band at the Paramount Theater while he was hospitalized.
 L-R: Charlie Barnet, Gene Krupa; GM; Tommy Dorsey, Dick Stabile.)

 The highlight of this performance however is the superb trumpet improvisation of John Best.
 Best had come up in the mid-1930s through a number of bands before making a name for himself in Artie Shaw’s band in the period from 1937 to August 22, 1939, when he left Shaw to join Miller.
 (4) In addition to playing fine solos, Best was also a very capable first trumpeter.
 Best’s solo style was a very personal distillation of Louis Armstrong and Bunny Berigan influences.
 Here his playing, though unmistakably that of John Best, is particularly Beriganesque.
 His phrasing is relaxed, his ideas are exciting.
-(Below right: trumpeter John Best with Glenn Miller.)
+(Below right: trumpeter John Best.)

 The arrangement on Glenn Miller’s version of “Star Dust” is attributed to Bill Finegan and Glenn Miller.
 I am sure that Miller assigned this arrangement to Finegan, and that Finegan delivered his arrangement in due course to Miller.
 What happened after that is not certain, unless the original score for this arrangement still exists among the archived Miller documents.
 If it is, I strongly suspect that it will show exactly how Miller revised/edited Finegan’s work.
 Whatever those revisions might have been, the result is a marvelously cohesive and memorable swing era ballad performance of a great song.